karmab/autolabeller/README.md

-This repo contains a sample controller automatically labelling nodes based on either:
+This repo contains a controller automatically labelling nodes based on either:
 - predefined regex rules matching node name.
 - a set of matching labels (with their associated value) present on the node

+Furthermore, an additional controller for autosigning certs using regex rules is provided.

 ## Configuration